YounSooKimTech/Greg_Python/README.md

-# Greg_Python
+# Greg's Class Recitation Repository

-This is Joy's repository for Greg's Class Recitation in Python and R.
+Welcome to Joy's repository for Greg's Class Recitation in Python and R!

-You can reach me or Greg and Yanji by following the email address.
+### Contacts

-Professor: Gregory Eirich (gme2101@columbia.edu)
+- Professor: Gregory Eirich (gme2101@columbia.edu)
+- TA:
-TA: Joy Younsoo Kim (yk2949@columbia.edu); Yanji Du (yd2610@columbai.edu)
+    Joy Younsoo Kim (yk2949@columbia.edu)

-# Data:
+    Yanji Du (yd2610@columbia.edu)

+### Data
-The data we used for TA recitation sessions are stored in this folder.
-If you are looking for more information about the General Social Survey, here's a link: https://gss.norc.org/
+The data utilized in TA recitation sessions is stored in this repository.
+For more information about the General Social Survey, visit this link [https://gss.norc.org/]

-# Additional_Code_for_QnA
-Based on the students' questions, I wrote an example code in this folder.
+### Additional Code for Q&A
-For instance, I explained briefly how to make a pie graph with Python.
+Explore the "Additional_Code_for_QnA" folder for example code addressing students' questions.
+For instance, find explanations on creating pie graphs with Python.

-# Lab_Example
+### Lab Examples
-The code in this folder is conducting the same code which is written in R.
-For instance, instead of using lm in R, the code uses statsmodels library to run a linear regression.
+The "Lab_Example" folder contains code demonstrating the same concepts in both Python and R. For instance, it showcases using the lm function in R and the statsmodels library for linear regression in Python.

-# Lab_Example_with_Exercise
-In this folder, I stored the code that I used for TA recitation sessions.
-The code has some exercises and answers to the questions are at the end of the code.
+### Lab Examples with Exercises
+Inside the "Lab_Example_with_Exercise" folder, you'll discover code utilized in TA recitation sessions.
+This code includes exercises, with answers conveniently provided at the end of each code.
+Dive in and enhance your understanding!

+Feel free to reach out to the professor or TAs with any queries.
+Happy coding!